magento/devdocs/guides/v2.0/frontend-dev-guide/themes/debug-theme.md

 <h2 id="debug-theme-style">Locate styles</h2>
 To locate a CSS rule that is applied to a certain element, find the template for the page that contains the element.
 Or you can use browser debugging tools, to locate the class name.
-After you find the class name, use text search in the theme and module styles directories to locate the .less or .css file that defines the class.
+After you find the class name, use text search in the theme and module styles directories to locate the `.less` or `.css` file that defines the class.
 Perform the search according to the following fallback scheme:

+<p class="q">Should we replace <area> with frontend?
+Does it fallback to the base area in module?</p>

 1. Theme styles `app/design/<area>/<Vendor>/<current_theme>/web/css`
 2. Module theme styles `app/design/<area>/<Vendor>/<current_theme>/<Namespace>_<Module>/web/css`